-Managing coworker relationships involves walking the tightrope between friendly and not-too-friendly, creating a balance between aloofness and bonhomie.
-Building good coworker relationships is obviously an uphill task in such a scenario.
+Managing co-worker relationships involves walking a tightrope between friendly and not-too-friendly, creating a balance between aloofness and bonhomie.
+Building good co-worker relationships is an uphill task in such a scenario.
 However, like all relationships, it requires patience and time.
 And it involves self-analysis and awareness on your part and an understanding of the dynamics of power and politics in organizations.

-Have you faced a situation at the workplace when you have felt that all your coworker relationships were the worst possible you could ever have?
-And that everyone seemed to be busy plotting and scheming against your plans, and was gleefully waiting for your downfall?
+Have you faced a situation at the workplace when you felt that all your co-worker relationships were the worst?
+And everyone seemed busy plotting and scheming against you and was gleefully waiting for your downfall?

 Welcome to the club.

 Professional life is full of landmines created by the push and pull of workplace politics, the changing equations between people working together.
 Every working person has faced this situation at least once.
 And it does not matter whether you work in a corporate office, educational institution, or NGO; as long as you maintain co-worker relationships, you will have to deal with power struggles, conflicts, and stress.
 Be friendly, garner your co-workers’ support, and have a healthy work atmosphere.
 At the same time, you must be careful not to be too friendly, or you may lose the professional equilibrium at the office.

 Does this seem like too much hard work for you?
 It is quite simple.
 Let’s see it step by step.

 What type of personality do you endorse?
 Before categorizing co-worker relationships and learning how to deal with them, let us check our motivations and inner orientations.

 - Introvert or Extrovert?
 Introverts tend to avoid social company and prefer to stay alone.
 If you fall into this category, you will keep to yourself and hardly reach out to your co-workers.